Corey Schue Avatar

 Before any VCF migration, map your existing integration dependencies against VCF’s validated component list.
 Storage integrations, backup agents, and third-party security tooling frequently lag VCF support matrices.
 The friction cost of a VCF migration is almost always higher than Broadcom’s documentation suggests.

-This is the part everyone in enterprise IT knows but not enough of us are say out loud.
-VMware licensing under Broadcom has become a protection racket.
-The increases are not modest, not justifiable, and not mapped to meaningful product improvements or new capability delivery.
-They are correlated to one thing: the cost of migrating away from VMware.
+This is the part everyone in enterprise IT already knows, even if not enough of us say it out loud: VMware Broadcom licensing costs have become a protection racket.
+The increases aren’t modest, they aren’t justifiable, and they sure aren’t mapped to any meaningful product improvement.
+They correlate to exactly one thing — how expensive it is for you to leave.

-The shift from perpetual per-CPU licensing to subscription-based VCF bundles — which bundle products many customers don’t use and don’t want — resulted in reported cost increases of 300% to 500% for a significant portion of the install base.
-Some larger enterprises reported renewal quotes that were more than 10x their previous spend.
-This is not a price adjustment.
-This is an business calculating the maximum it can extract before customers accept the sunk cost of migration.
+The shift from perpetual per-CPU licensing to subscription-only VCF bundles — which bundle in products plenty of customers neither use nor want — drove reported cost increases of 300% to 500% across a meaningful chunk of the install base.
+Some larger enterprises reported renewal quotes north of 10x their previous spend.
+That’s not a price adjustment.
+That’s a business calculating exactly how much it can extract before customers finally accept the sunk cost of leaving.

 “The new licensing cost doesn’t reflect the product’s worth.
 It reflects Broadcom’s calculation of how much you can’t afford to leave.”

-For public sector and government environments, this creates a very specific problem.
-Many of these organizations are locked into multi-year procurement cycles, require FedRAMP or equivalent compliance validation before migrating to alternatives, and operate under budget constraints that make a 5x licensing increase genuinely mission-threatening.
-Broadcom’s pricing strategy does not account for — and does not care about — these constraints.
+For public sector and government environments specifically, this creates a real problem.
+A lot of these orgs are locked into multi-year procurement cycles, need FedRAMP or equivalent validation before they can even consider an alternative platform, and operate under budget constraints that make a 5x licensing jump genuinely mission-threatening.
+Broadcom’s pricing strategy doesn’t account for any of that.
+It doesn’t care to.

 // practical implication